 Offers a variety of scholarships of various award amounts.
 Requirements vary.

 Scholarship awards of up to $12,000 to students of Italian heritage.
 Must be a U.S. citizen or permanent resident.

 Scholarship awards of various amounts designated for members of the LGBTQ community.

 Tortuga Study Abroad Scholarship

 The Tortuga Study Abroad Scholarship is awarded biannually to passionate students who want to explore the world.
 Eligibility: Be a U.S. citizen, permanent resident, or currently studying in the United States on a student visa; Be a full-time undergraduate student in good academic standing at a four-year, degree-granting college or university in the United States; Have applied to or been accepted into a study abroad program eligible for credit by your college or university.
+Deadlines: November 15 for Spring and April 15 for Fall.
+(Tortuga Study Abroad Scholarships for Summer and J-term not available at this time.)
 Apply online at https://www.tortugabackpacks.com/pages/study-abroad-scholarship.